Skip to main content

 McLeod County Lake Quality

 Most of the county's monitored lakes are shallow — under 50 feet — which means wind keeps the water column mixed all summer and sediment-bound phosphorus releases back into the surface layer whenever the bottom is disturbed.
-Marion Lake (D) is the cleanest in the county.
+Round Grove Lake (C) is the cleanest in the county.

 Loading map…